yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 metadata:
   name:
 provisioner: [1]
-config: string:string [2]
+supportedProtocols: [2]
+accessMode: {"ro", "rw"} [3]
-releasePolicy: {"Delete", "Retain"} [3]
+releasePolicy: {"Delete", "Retain"} [4]
-targetBucket: [5]
+bucketContentName: [5]
-secretName: [6]
+parameters: string:string [6]
 ```

 1. `provisioner`: Used by sidecars to filter BucketContent objects
-1. `config`: object store specific key-value pairs passed to the driver.
+1. `supportedProtocols`: A strings array of protocols the associated object store supports (e.g. swift, s3, gcs, etc.)
+1. `accessModes`: Declares the level of access given to credentials provisioned through this class.
 1.  `releasePolicy`: Prescribes outcome of a Deletion and Revoke events.
     - `Delete`:  the bucket and its contents are destroyed
     - `Retain`:  the bucket and its contents are preserved, only the user’s access privileges are terminated
-- `targetBucket`: A bucket connection endpoint of a brownfield or static bucket.
-If provided, assumed to be a GrantAccess() operation.
-- `secretName`: Specifies a  Secret in `cosi-system` namespace containing access credentials required by the driver to operate
+- `bucketContentName`: (Optional).
+An admin defined BucketContent representing a Brownfield or Static bucket.
+A non-nil value in this field prevents the BucketClass from being used for Greenfield.
+- `parameters`: object store specific key-value pairs passed to the driver.